-Brush up on your Portuguese before your trip to Portugal.
+Need any easy way to brush up on your Portuguese for your trip to Portugal?

 Portugal has a healthy education system where education is compulsory and free for children to age 18 – through both public and private school offerings – with university and polytechnic education costing only 1.3 times the minimum national wage rate.

 The Portuguese enjoy a national health care system (NHS) that is free to those under 18 and over 65.
 Private health insurance can be purchased voluntarily.